Django Ratelimit Backend Configuration: Architecture & Setup

 pass

-When deployed behind reverse proxies (NGINX, ALB, Cloudflare), REMOTE_ADDR resolves to the proxy IP, rendering IP-based limits ineffective.
-The get_client_ip utility safely parses X-Forwarded-For headers.
-For authenticated APIs, key='user' or key=lambda r: str(r.user.id) shifts throttling to account-level quotas.
+django-ratelimitโs key parameter accepts built-in string shortcuts ('ip', 'user', 'header:X-Real-IP') or a callable with signature (group, request) -> str.
+Passing a string that is a function name is not supported.
+When deployed behind reverse proxies (NGINX, ALB, Cloudflare), REMOTE_ADDR resolves to the proxy IP; use 'header:X-Forwarded-For' or the callable above.
+For authenticated APIs, key='user' shifts throttling to account-level quotas.
 The group parameter ensures that multiple endpoints (e.g., /api/v1/users, /api/v1/orders) share a unified rate bucket, preventing quota evasion through endpoint enumeration.

 TTL Alignment & Window Management